devtron-labs/devtron/docs/user-guide/creating-application/secrets.md

 | `Use secrets as Data Volume` | Select this option if you want to configure a Data Volume that is accessible to Containers running in a pod.
 Ensure that you provide a Volume mount path for the same. |
 | `Key-Value` | Provide a key and the corresponding value of the provided key. |

-## Data Types

-There are five Data types that you can use to save your secret.

-* **Kubernetes Secret**: The secret that you create using Devtron.
-* **Kubernetes External Secret**: The secret data of your application is fetched by Devtron externally.
-Then the Kubernetes External Secret is converted to Kubernetes Secret.
-* **AWS Secret Manager**: The secret data of your application is fetched from AWS Secret Manager and then converted to Kubernetes Secret from AWS Secret.
-* **AWS System Manager**: The secret data for your application is fetched from AWS System Secret Manager and all the secrets stored in AWS System Manager are converted to Kubernetes Secret.
-* **Hashi Corp Vault**: The secret data for your application is fetched from Hashi Corp Vault and the secrets stored in Hashi Corp Vault are converted to Kubernetes Secret.

-*Note: The conversion of secrets from various data types to Kubernetes Secrets is done within Devtron and irrespective of the data type, after conversion, the Pods access `secrets` normally.*

 ## Volume Mount Path

 Specify the Volume Mount folder path in `Volume Mount Path`, a path where the data volume needs to be mounted.
 This volume will be accessible to the Containers running in a pod.